AlexKazmirchuk/Game2048/README.md

 # 2048 game

 This application is another implementation of the popular game 2048 and written in java.
-However, this version was created with the design in the style of 2.5D.
-That adds some diversity among many other implementations of this game.
-The application can run in android 4.1+.
-Does not require any permission or Internet connection.
+However, this version was created  in 2.5D style.
+It will adds some diversity among many other implementations of this game.
+The application can run in android 4.1+.It does not require any permissions or Internet connection.
 Just play and enjoy the gameplay.

 ### Screenshots